-From its beginnings as a monthly get-together for artist-led peer support, Peer Sessions’ remit has expanded to include residencies, exhibitions, educational and collaborative workshops for artists, and public education workshops on engaging in contemporary art.
-We have worked with numerous partners in London including ASC Gallery, Studio Voltaire Associates, South Kiosk, Enclave Projects, AltMFA, Guest Projects, Deptford X, Lewisham ArtHouse, Art Licks Weekend and Banner Repeater, plus Focal Point Gallery (Southend) and Channel Sundays (Hamburg, DE).
+We arranged a monthly meet up as an informal get-together, to talk about our work with like-minded artists and peers, and we just kept going.
+Over the years our remit expanded to include residencies, exhibitions, educational and collaborative workshops for artists, and educational events, facilitating public engagement in contemporary art.
+We have worked with numerous partners and venues in London including Chisenhale Gallery, Studio Voltaire Associates, South Kiosk, Enclave Projects, AltMFA, Guest Projects, Deptford X, ASC Gallery, Lewisham ArtHouse, Art Licks Weekend, Cass Arts and Banner Repeater, plus Focal Point Gallery (Southend), Channel Sundays (Hamburg, DE) and Goldsmiths Careers Service.

-Peer Sessions has twice been awarded Grants for the Arts funding from Arts Council England for commissioning collaborative work from emerging artists.
+Peer Sessions has twice been awarded Grants for the Arts funding from Arts Council England (ACE) for commissioning collaborative work from emerging artists.
 In 2014, an exhibition based on a series of workshops, Who Thinks the Future? was shortlisted for the Workweek prize for innovative exhibition practice.
-In 2016 we were granted funding for our forthcoming project Collaborations which pairs artists to collaborate in time-based media.
-The commissioned works will be presented at an exhibition and performance day, at ASC Gallery in September 2017.
+In 2016 Peer Sessions was granted funding for a collaborative project which commissioned pairs of artists to create innovative works in time-based media.
+The completed commissions were presented at the exhibition Future Refrains, and the performance day Collaboration in Question, at ASC Gallery in September 2017.

 Talks, Lectures and More...

-2017 - Peer Session for UAL Student Union, Cass Arts, London
+2017 - Peer Session for UAL Student Union, guest crit facilitators, Cass Arts, London

 2016 - New York Alternative Art Schools Fair, represented by AltMFA, New York, USA